zyadain/ArtificialIntelligence/README.md

 ## Vacation and holidays

-There are 2 vacation blocks of one week:
+There are 2 vacation blocks of one week: 👇

-👇

 | Dates                        | What are we doin'? |
 | ---------------------------- | ------------------ |
 | November 2nd -> November 6th     | Planned vacation   |
 | January 18th -> January 22nd | Planned vacation   |

-Additional holidays:
+Additional holidays: 👇

-👇 (see: https://publicholidays.be/2020-dates/ and ask your HOC)

 | Date      | What          |
 | --------- | ------------- |